ipython/ipython-website/index.rst

 Announcements
 =============

+- **Roadmap to 1.0 and beyond**: IPython 1.0 is coming mid-July 2013.
+See the grant_ which is funding the bulk of the work, as well as our roadmap_ for achieving the grant's objectives.
+  `Read on for more details <roadmap-announcement.html>`_.

 - **Sloan Foundation grant**: IPython has been awarded a $1.15 million grant from the `Alfred P. Sloan Foundation`_.
 This will support several core developers, allowing them to focus on building the